JohnArg/Java_Client_Server_Template/README.md

 Template code implementing the client-server model with TCP and multithreading.
 The server can either use Worker Per Request or a Thread Pool.
 Default functionality is to echo to the client what they sent.
 To be used for a quick setup.

 Use the *connection.properties* file inside the *resources* folder to change connection details.
+The resources folder might need to be moved to the "bin" folder (or the one where the classes are built).